Owen Elding

-Owen Elding (born 7 March 2006) is an English professional footballer who plays as a forward for League of Ireland Premier Division club Sligo Rovers.
+Owen Elding (born 7 March 2006) is a professional footballer who plays as a forward for Scottish Premiership club Hibernian.
+Born in England, he represents the Republic of Ireland national team.

+Early life

+Elding was born in Boston in England and also lived in Stockport when his father played there, before moving to Riverstown, County Sligo when his father Anthony signed for Sligo Rovers in 2013.
+Elding attended Ardkeeran Primary School with fellow Sligo teammate, Johnny Kenny, where he also played Gaelic football.
+He began playing association football with Ballinamallard United.
+He later played for Arrow Harps in Riverstown, before switching to Manulla F.C., where he performed well enough to be called up to the Mayo League representative side.
+After returning to Arrow Harps, Elding featured for the Sligo/Leitrim League representative side.

 Career

 Youth career

-Elding was born in England and moved to Riverstown, County Sligo when his father Anthony signed for Sligo Rovers in 2013.
-He began playing football with Ballinamallard United, then played for Arrow Harps, then Manulla, where he performed well enough to be called up to the Mayo League representative side, then returned to Arrow Harps and featured for the Sligo/Leitrim League representative side, impressing enough to earn a trial with Sligo Rovers Academy which was successful and resulted in him playing with the side's under-13 team, moving to Longford Town's academy in 2021 for two seasons while his father was coaching there, before returning to Sligo Rovers in 2023.
+Elding's performances earned him a successful trial with the Sligo Rovers Academy and he joined the club's under-13 team in 2019.
+He moved to Longford Town's academy in 2021 for two seasons while his father was coaching there, before returning to Sligo Rovers in 2023.
 In March 2022, Elding scored the winning goal in the National School's Cup Final for his school Coola Post Primary School, in a 3–2 win over Scoil Ruáin in Tipperary at the Athlone Town Stadium.
 He won a third tier league title at under-17 level in October 2022 with Longford Town.
 In November 2024, he featured in the National Under-20 Shield Final for the Sligo Rovers Under-20s as they were defeated 2–1 by Shelbourne.